johnperry-math/AoC2023/README.md

 That turned out to be a very quick fix: it was now working with part 2 of the example... and also on both parts of the input!

+_After the fact,_ while translating the Ada to Rust,
+I discovered that I may have lucked out:
+I neglected to initialize a the variables `Row` and `Col` of `Reread_Input`.
+Since I never run the Ada in "release" mode, the compiler set them for me.
+It doesn't seem to matter anyway (relative locations for the win!) but a warning may have been nice.

+#### Rust

+The design is a wee bit more efficient than the Ada;
+for example, it doesn't "reread" the input, and
+I only implemented "my" way of doing Part 2.
+It took me longer to write than I'd have liked, but it works well. :grin:

 ### Visualization